projectcalico/calico/getting-started/kubernetes/hardway/standing-up-kubernetes.md

        `kubectl get nodes`

        Verify all nodes have joined.
-At this point nodes have joined but they are in `NotReady` state, because Kubernetes can't find network a provider and configuration.
+At this point nodes have joined but they are in `NotReady` state, because Kubernetes can't find a networking provider and configuration.

 ## Next